Country of Origin

 Financial interests: click here

 Zee one that makes everything betta?
-At Denver's 2019 show, attendees had their first exposure to Børresen's new monitor.
+At Denver's 2019 show, attendees had their first exposure to Børresen's latest monitor.
 It's to their main line what ScanSonic is to Raidho, former home of Lars Kristensen and Michael Børresen.
-Today these Danes and their business partners run Audio Group Denmark previously UpperLevel ApS.
-It's the parent company to their brands Aavik, Ansuz & Børresen.
-Those are manufactured in these premises in an Aalborg industrial park I visited in April 2019.
+Today our two Danes and business partners run Audio Group Denmark previously UpperLevel ApS.
+It's the parent company to Aavik, Ansuz & Børresen.
+They're all manufactured on these premises in an Aalborg industrial park I visited in April 2019.

-By the time Warsaw contributor Dawid Grzyb traveled up north after I'd returned from my factory tour, he could already take these snaps of working Z01 protos.
-I inserted the equivalent ScanSonic model for historical continuity.
-With said MB-1B still to market, Børresen's Z01 would obviously be most keen to offer a competitive edge.
-"Newer equals better" is what consumers expect no matter what came before.
-And what do we think the MB of Scansonic's model name stands for?
-It can keep a designer who already did good sleepless.
-Given current delays—Børresen are waiting on their first batch of cabs from their supplier—we just have to be patient to find out what they dreamed up, exactly.
 Scandinavia's crop of ambitious monitors, just around the time of the cancelled HighEnd Munich 2020, had grown another contender in Mårten Design's Parker Duo.
-That applies a concept and execution very similar to Vimberg's Amea.
-What is it about these countries that makes them so good at transducer design both for raw drivers from AudioTechnology, Dynaudio, ScanSpeak, Peerless, Viva & Co; and loudspeakers like Amphion, Arendal, Audiovector, Aurelia, B&O, Børresen, Buchardt, Dali, Davone, Dynaudio, Gamut, Gato, Genelec, Gradient, Gryphon, Jamo, Mårten, Peak Consult, Penaudio, Qln, Raidho, Scansonic, Transmission, XTZ and others I forgot or don't know of?
+It applies a concept and execution very similar to Vimberg's Amea.
+What is it about Nordic countries that make them so good at transducer design both as raw drivers by AudioTechnology, Dynaudio, Peerless, SB Acoustics, ScanSpeak, Viva & Co; and for loudspeakers by Amphion, Arendal, Audiovector, Aurelia, B&O, Børresen, Buchardt, Dali, Davone, Dynaudio, Gamut, Gato, Genelec, Gradient, Gryphon, Jamo, Mårten, Peak Consult, Penaudio, Qln, Raidho, Scansonic, Transmission, XTZ plus others I forgot or don't know of?